-A travel stroller is an essential item for any working and travelling mom.
+A travel stroller is an essential item for any working and traveling mom.
 It makes your time out with your child so much easier.
-But just about any stroller in the market won’t cut it, you need a reliable baby stroller specifically designed for travel with all the useful design features to ensure your baby’s safety and comfort on-the-go, plus it should also be easy for you to fold/unfold and maneuver through crowds.
+But just about any stroller in the market won’t cut it, you need a reliable specifically designed for travel with all the useful design features to ensure your baby’s safety and comfort on the go, plus it should also be easy for you to fold/unfold and maneuver through crowds.

 When shopping for a stroller for travel, first think of how often you’ll likely be using it for your travels.
-If you will be travelling very often, then your stroller will see a lot of use.
-Which means that, durable and longevity of the product should be a major concern.
+If you will be traveling very often, then your stroller will see a lot of use.
+This means that the durability and longevity of the product should be a major concern.
 Also at the top of things to consider is the weight and size of the stroller.
-It goes without saying that a travel stroller which will accompany you to different places should be very lightweight (ideally less than 15 pounds) and compact to enable easy carriage.
+It goes without saying that a travel stroller that will accompany you to different places should be very lightweight (ideally less than 15 pounds) and compact to enable easy carriage.
 It’s very important that the stroller folds small and maybe has a detachable cross-body strap.

-Here’s a quick rundown of things to consider when shopping for a travel stroller for traveling with your baby:
+Here’s a quick rundown of things to consider when shopping for a travel stroller for traveling with your child:

-- Do you want a travel stroller for a newborn or toddler, or do you want one your baby will grow with?
+- Do you want a travel stroller for a newborn or toddler, or do you want one your kid will grow with?

 - Baby Jogger City Tour 2 stroller